Dealing with CAEN

 The output from

-contained two commands, as seen above.
+brewcontained two commands, as seen above.
 Copy and paste them each of them into your terminal and run them. -

 Install

-by runningbrew install homebrew/fuse/sshfs
+sshfsby runningbrew install homebrew/fuse/sshfs.

-.
+Now you can use sshfs.
 Open up the terminal and navigate to the place where

 you want to make the virtual folder show up.
 For example: